-There are two policies regarding computer use in the classroom, one relates to Internet access, and the other to the Honor Code.
+There are two policies regarding computer use in the classroom, one relates to Internet access, and the other to the Student Code of Conduct.

 1. As a matter of School policy, network access will not be permitted during regular class times or examinations, except as specifically authorized by instructors in individual courses.
-During open book exams, where notebook computers are
+During open book exams, where notebook computers are permitted, students are advised to store all needed electronic files on their local hard drives.

-- permitted, students are advised to store all needed electronic files on their local hard drives. - 2.
-Students are expressly prohibited from transmitting or receiving course materials of any kind to or from other students.
+2. Students are expressly prohibited from transmitting or receiving course materials of any kind to or from other students.
 This includes exams, course packs, any course materials for individual use and not for sharing with another student.
-The transmitting or receiving of such materials is considered an Honor Code violation and subject to the policies set forth in the Instrument of Student Governance.
+The transmitting or receiving of such materials is considered a Student Code of Conduct violation and subject to the policies set forth in the Instrument of Student Governance.